Hedwig of Silesia

-Hedwig of Silesia (also Hedwig of Andechs, Heilige Hedwig von Andechs, Śwjynto Hyjdla, Hedvigis; 1174 – 15 October 1243), a member of the Bavarian comital House of Andechs, was Duchess of Silesia from 1201 and of Greater Poland from 1231 as well as High Duchess consort of Poland from 1232 until 1238.
+Hedwig of Silesia (also Hedwig of Andechs, Heilige Hedwig von Andechs, Jadwiga Śląska, Hedvigis; 1174 – 15 October 1243), a member of the Bavarian comital House of Andechs, was Duchess of Silesia from 1201 and of Greater Poland from 1231 as well as High Duchess consort of Poland from 1232 until 1238.
 She was canonized by the Catholic Church in 1267 by Pope Clement IV.

 Life

 The daughter of Count Berthold IV of Andechs, margrave of Carniola and Istria and his second wife Agnes of Wettin, she was born at Andechs Castle in the Duchy of Bavaria.
 Her elder sister, Agnes, married King Philip II of France (annulled in 1200) and her sister Gertrude (killed in 1213) married King Andrew II of Hungary, while the youngest Matilda, (Mechtild) became abbess at the Benedictine Abbey of Kitzingen in Franconia, where Hedwig also received her education.
 Hedwig's brother was Bishop Ekbert of Bamberg, Count of Andechs-Meranien.
 Another brother was Berthold, Archbishop of Kalocsa and Patriarch of Aquileia, while her brother Henry, Margrave of Istria was the first lord of Carniola.

 Through her sister Gertrude, she was the aunt of Elizabeth of Hungary.